 In this way, electrostatic-dissipative materials can ground built-up static energy without running the risk of channeling the charge to sensitive or vulnerable equipment and materials.

 Electrostatic-dissipative materials create a controlled environment in which static electricity can easily be grounded and neutralized.
-Even if an individual or piece of sensitive equipment were to come in contact with the material, it would not transfer the electrostatic charge since electrostatic-dissipative materials release lower levels of energy than conductive or insulative materials.
+Even if an individual or piece of sensitive equipment were to come in contact with the material, it would not transfer the electrostatic charge since esd workbenches release lower levels of energy than conductive or insulative materials.